 Medicaid planning can shield some or all of your assets from being lost when you need nursing home care.
 Your ability to protect assets is going to depend upon many factors, including when you began the Medicaid planning process.
-An experienced attorney at Unsworth LaPlante, PLC can assist you in understanding how a Medicaid plan can help you and can guide you through the planning process.
+An experienced attorney at Unsworth LaPlante, PLLC can assist you in understanding how a Medicaid plan can help you and can guide you through the planning process.
 This is a process that you should ensure you have the right legal advice for since there is a lot of money at stake.
 Our legal team will offer you the personalized advice that you need to make the best plans to protect your wealth.

 Although there is no substitute for this personalized advice, we have also prepared the answers to some frequently asked questions below so you can find out more about the Medicaid planning process.

 Why is it important for seniors to know eligibility requirements for Medicaid?

 It is important for seniors to know eligibility requirements for Medicaid because many seniors will need to successfully apply for Medicaid coverage to get nursing home care paid for.
 As you get older, your chances of needing care in a nursing home rise.

 Unfortunately, Medicare only pays for skilled care, such as when you’ve had surgery and must have the bandages changed by a nurse.
 Outside of these circumstances, Medicare provides no coverage for nursing homes.
 Most seniors don’t need skilled care in a nursing home setting but instead move to a home because they can’t live alone due to medical conditions like dementia or simply due to old age.